 Sadly, and despite the multiple concessions we made to our earlier position (and 7,000+ petitions!) the Alamo dissed our plan.
 They said – as I predicted 364 days ago HERE – that the lunch counter story could be told at one of the other lunch counters that also integrated on March 16, 1960.

-When Woolworth’s closed in 1997, its loss was widely lamented.
+When the Woolworth’s in San Antonio closed in 1997, its loss was widely lamented.
 Not so for Neisner’s, H.L.
 Green’s, Grant’s, Kress, or Sommers.
 When you think of the sit-in movement, you think of Woolworth’s, where it began.
 San Antonians remember the big glazed donuts at Woolworth’s because it was the intersection of two main streets and multiple bus lines.

 It was the place and it remains the best place to interpret the sit-in movement’s unique exegesis in San Antonio.
 It is also a fine place to interpret the long history of the Alamo.
 This is the message the Coalition is sending to Land Commissioner George P. Bush, Governor Abbott, and the Alamo Trust.
 Learn more on the Conservation Society website!